2021 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 Scale our One Team way of working, becoming even more nimble, entrepreneurial and effective as we grow larger.

-Foster an enriching and fulfilling culture that’s driven by our shared values, where each person feels valued and connected to a strong sense of purpose.
+Foster an enriching and fulfilling culture that’s driven by our shared company core values, where each person feels valued and connected to a strong sense of purpose.

 Activate our Stewardship Commitments across the company to enhance our brand and boost TCCA delivery to our six stakeholder groups.